 - If the mango puree is canned, it most likely already has added sugar so I would omit the 2 teaspoons of sugar if it does.

-- Use 1 cup of fresh diced mango instead of puree.
+- Use 1 cup of diced ripe mangoes or frozen mangoes instead of canned mango pulp.

-- Canned alphonso mango pulp is better than using fresh mangoes.
+- Canned alphonso mango pulp is better than using fresh mangoes for an authentic restaurant flavor.

 Linda says